Starkku/Phobos/docs/New-or-Enhanced-Logics.md

 ### Delayed firing

 - It is possible to have any weapon fire with a delay by setting `DelayedFire.Duration` on a WeaponType - it supports a single integer or two comma-separated ones for a random range to pick value from.
+  - If `DelayedFire.SkipInTransport` is set to true and firer is in a transport, no delay is applied to firing.
-  - `DelayedFire.Animation` can be used to define animation to create when the delay timer starts.
+  - `DelayedFire.Animation` can be used to define animation to create when the delay timer starts. `DelayedFire.OpenToppedAnimation` is used instead if set if the firer is in a transport.
     - If `DelayedFire.AnimIsAttached` is set to true, the animation is attached to the firing TechnoType.
 If `DelayedFire.RemoveAnimOnNoDelay` is also set to true the animation is removed when the duration expires or firing is interrupted regardless of its remaining lifetime.
     - `DelayedFire.AnimOffset` can be used to override the weapon's firing coordinates / FLH for the animation's position.
     - If `DelayedFire.CenterAnimOnFirer` is set the animation is created at the firer's center rather than at the firing coordinates.